gverploeg/Recommender-Case-Study/miniquiz.md

 This morning we will have a little fun exercise around web scraping to refresh your memory!
-Scrape [this](http://www.snackdata.com) site and use it's data to answer the following questions (using mongoDB queries):
+Scrape [snackdata](http://www.snackdata.com) and use its data to answer the following questions (using mongoDB queries):

 1. Create a record in mongoDB for each snack containing the following:
     * Name